aws-samples/aws-modernization-with-pagerduty/content/070_runbookautomation/page-4-execute-jobs.md

 ---
-title: "Execute Automation Jobs"
+title: "Execute Automated Diagnostic Job"
 chapter: true
 weight: 4
 ---

-## Execute Automation Jobs
+## Automated Diagnostics Jobs

-In this section, we will execute the PagerDuty RBA job we created previously and describe the outputs.
+In this section, we will execute a PagerDuty Runbook Automation Job that will query CloudWatch logs.
+This demonstrates the capability of surfacing diagnostic data for responders during an incident.

 ### Running Jobs